 The seizure of Deep Dot Web is just the latest in what seems to be a cyclical process of dark web policing and market rebuilding.
 Walk with us through the dark web takedown timeline.

-In 2013, when the Silk Road was taken down, many replacement markets began to rise in order to fill the market demand for illegal and illicit substances and by 2017 AlphaBay was the clear successor in this void.
-Providing drug addicted users access to their vices was good business as the site grew larger than the Silk Road.
-It was taken down in a two-pronged attack which included hijacking a second marketplace and re-writing code to de-anonymize and install beacons on users computers.
+In 2013, when the Silk Road was taken down, many replacement markets began to rise to fill the market demand for illegal and illicit substances, and by 2017, AlphaBay was the clear successor in this void.
+Providing drug-addicted users access to their vices was good business as the site grew more massive than the Silk Road.
+It was taken down in a two-pronged attack, which included hijacking a second marketplace and re-writing code to de-anonymize and install beacons on users’ computers.
 However, none of that stopped the rise of Wall Street Market, a behemoth marketplace, which was taken down earlier in the same week as Deep Dot Web.

 The continued prevalence of dark web marketplaces seems guaranteed.
-Marketplaces will continue to exist, grow in use, and evolve to protect themselves.
+Markets will continue to exist, grow in use, and evolve to protect themselves.

-Then in 2018, project Eden, a proposed decentralized marketplace built on the Etherum blockchain produced a white paper.
-The white paper claimed to eliminate the two fatal vulnerabilities of dark web markets, trust and centralized servers with Eden.
-Projects like Eden that address the vulnerabilities of dark web markets, may one day result in marketplaces that are completely decentralized, theoretically impervious, and built on the blockchain.
+Then in 2018, project Eden, a proposed decentralized marketplace built on the Etherum blockchain, produced a white paper.
+The white paper claimed to eliminate the two fatal vulnerabilities of dark web markets, trust, and centralized servers with Eden.
+Projects like Eden that address the weaknesses of dark web markets, may one day result in marketplaces that are entirely decentralized, theoretically impervious, and built on the blockchain.
 To take down a marketplace like Eden, the theoretical use of the Ethereum blockchain would require the seizure of every single computer and miner operating on that blockchain.
-This is an evolution from the peer to peer DarkMarket that wowed audiences in Toronto four years prior.
+The use of blockchain technology is an aggressive evolution from the peer to peer DarkMarket that wowed audiences in Toronto four years prior.